What Do Maryland Residents Need to Know About Medicare Supplement Insurance Plans?

 Maryland has several famous bridges that span the gap between land and sea.
 The Francis Scott Key Bridge is the second-longest continuous truss bridge and the Bay Bridge or William Preston Lane Memorial crosses the Chesapeake Bay.
 When it comes to spanning the some of the “gaps” in Medicare Parts A and B such as copayments, coinsurance and deductibles in Medicare healthcare coverage, your healthcare coverage “bridge” is Medigap or a Medicare Supplement Insurance plan.

 A Medicare Supplement Insurance plan covers some of the out-of-pocket costs and is available from private insurance companies throughout Maryland.
-Residents of Maryland have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
+In 2022, residents of Maryland have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
 These include basic benefits from Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those are newly eligible to Medicare but those enrolled in these plans have been grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.